A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Spectral and timing analysis

 We attempted a crude estimate of the mass of the compact object in the system by simultaneously leveraging information from parameters measured through the \texttt{relxillCp} and \texttt{diskbb} components in the model.
-The normalization of the \texttt{diskbb} component is defined as $(R_{in}/D_{10})^2\;\cos(\theta)$, where $R_{in}$ is an apparent disk inner radius in km, $D_{10}$ is the distance to the source in units of 10 kpc, and $\theta$ is the viewing inclination of the inner disk. \cite{Kubota1998} give the relation between the apparent disk inner radius and the true inner radius as $r_{in}=\xi \; f^2 \; R_{in}$, where $\xi=\sqrt{3/7} \times (6/7)^3$ is a correction factor, $r_{in}$ is the physical inner disk radius, and $f$ is the spectral hardening factor (\citealt{Shimura1995}), taking values between 1.5-1.9 for accretion disks around stellar-mass black holes.
+The normalization of the \texttt{diskbb} component is defined as $(R_{in}/D_{10})^2\;\cos(\theta)$, where $R_{in}$ is an apparent disk inner radius in km, $D_{10}$ is the distance to the source in units of 10 kpc, and $\theta$ is the viewing inclination of the inner disk. \cite{Kubota1998} give the relation between the apparent disk inner radius and the true inner radius as $r_{in}=\xi \; f^2 \; R_{in}$, where $\xi=\sqrt{3/7} \times (6/7)^3$ is a correction factor, $r_{in}$ is the physical inner disk radius, and $f$ is the spectral hardening factor (\cite{Shimura1995}), taking values between 1.5-1.9 for accretion disks around stellar-mass BHs.
 This gives $r_{in}=\xi\;f^2\;D_{10} \sqrt{\frac{\rm norm_{diskbb}}{\cos(\theta)}}$, measured in km.
-By taking $r_g=1.5\;\rm km\times\frac{M}{M_\odot}$, we can express the mass of the compact object as with $r_{in}$ expressed in units of $r_g$, as measured by \texttt{relxillCp}.
-Assuming a distance of 8 kpc ($D_{10}=0.8$), and making educated guesses (based on \ixpe\ results) for the inclination $\theta$ and spectral hardening factor $f$, we can use this method to estimate the mass of the compact object by taking the values of $r_{in}$ and $\rm norm_{diskbb}$ as measured in the spectral fits to the 8 NuSTAR spectra.
+By taking $r_g=1.5\;\rm km\times\frac{M}{M_\odot}$, we can express the mass of the compact object as

+with $r_{in}$ expressed in units of $r_g$, as measured by \texttt{relxillCp}.
+Assuming a distance of 8 kpc ($D_{10}=0.8$), and making educated guesses for the inclination $\theta$ (based on \ixpe\ results) and the spectral hardening factor $f$, we can use this method to estimate the mass of the compact object by taking the values of $r_{in}$ and $\rm norm_{diskbb}$ as measured in the spectral fits to the 8 \nustar\ spectra.